TristanvanLeeuwen/IP_and_Im_Lectures/_sources/ip_function_spaces.md

 $$\|K_{\alpha}^\dagger f^\delta - K^\dagger f\|_{\mathcal{U}} \leq \|I - K_{\alpha}^\dagger K\| \|u\|_{\mathcal{U}} +  \delta \|K_{\alpha}^\dagger\|.$$

-Such upper bounds may be useful to study asymptotic properties of the problem.
-In particular, one is sometimes interested in the *convergence rate*, which aims to bound the bias and variance in terms of $\delta^\nu$ for some $0 < \nu < 1$.
-These bounds may be too loose to be used in practice, however, and more detailed analysis incorporating the type of noise and the class of images $u$ that we are interested in is needed.
+Such upper bounds may be useful to study asymptotic properties of the problem but may be too loose to be used in practice.
+In that case a more detailed analysis incorporating the type of noise and the class of images $u$ that we are interested in is needed.

 ```{admonition} Example: Differentiation